-BUS 137 - Principles of Management
+BUS 137 - Principles of Management 3 0 0 0 3

 This course is designed to be an overview of the major functions of management.
 Emphasis is placed on planning, organizing, controlling, directing, and communicating.
 Upon completion, students should be able to work as contributing members of a team utilizing these functions of management.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.